 To renew your license, you will need to submit proof of employment within the state within the 24-month period.
 If at least 8 hours of paid work have not been performed within the two years a new evaluation program must be completed.
 There is no fee for renewal.

 How much does a CNA make in North Dakota?

 Like in any job, your salary will vary depending on where you work as well as the institution or organization that will employ you.
-On average the hourly mean wage in North Dakota is $17.07 or a yearly salary of $35,510.
-Urban areas tend to have a higher salary, but there is a trade-off with a higher cost of living.
+According to the Bureau of Labor Statistics, the average the hourly mean wage in North Dakota is $18.37 or a yearly salary of $38,200.
+CNAs on the higher end of the pay scale in North Dakota can earn up to $46,050 per year.